SalesAmerSP/k8s-vpa/README.md

 Now watch as vpa will get recommendations, use the updater to evict the pods and admission controler to alter the resource requests.

 # How to limit blast radius
-Pod Disruption Budget - PDB see [pdb.yaml](./pdb.yaml) Limits in vpa:
+Pod Disruption Budget - [PDB](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) see [pdb.yaml](./pdb.yaml)
+Limits in vpa:
 - set maxAllowed/minAllowed
 - set controlled resources
 - set controlled values
-- set container
+- set container specific controls

 ## Individual Container